by Arun M.

 Are you heard about a Dolphin in a river, this article is about one such.

 Ganges River Dolphins are not the average everyone known dolphin.
 These are found only in freshwater-like rivers that too in South Asia.
 These were once seen in many countries like Nepal, Bangladesh, and India.
 But it has become extinct in many places.
-Now it can only be seen in the river Ganges.
+Now it can only be seen in the river Ganges, and few other rivers.

 Curious about how it looks, they are chocolate brown at birth, and then as an adult, they have hairless skin and grey-brown smooth.
 They won’t travel in groups you can see at a maximum of a mother and a calf together.
 They prefer to travel single.
 Male look smaller than the female.
 Such Female dolphins only give birth to a calf once every two to three years.

 Ganges river dolphins are now on the endangered list.
 Can you guess what made it so?
 You were right if you thought of pollution.
 Yes, pollution is one of the major contributors to the decrease in the population of such dolphins.
 Human, industrial and agricultural wastes are directed to rivers causes pollution, and destroys the habitat of species and dolphins.
 These made river dolphins have high toxic chemicals in the bodies

 Construction of dams and irrigation-related projects along the river is also a reason for the decrease in population.
 How?
 Such constructions divided the dolphins into groups, these affected their inbreeding process and the food chain.

 The main threat is hunting.
 Dolphins are hunted for meat and oil which are said to have medical benefits.
 But many dolphins are accidentally got into fishing nets cause a higher number of dolphin deaths.